Xonshiz/AnimeTosho-Batch-Downloader/ReadMe.md

    # For Windows/Command Line :

     0.)
-Extract the conents of the EXE you just downloaded somewhere on your hard drive.
+Extract the conents of the EXE you just downloaded.
     1.)
 Open CMD and browse to the directory of this script.
     2.)
 Type "AnimeTosho-Batch-Downloader.exe" (with the quotes).
 Press Enter, duh...
     3.)
 Copy and Paste the link of AnimeTosho page.
 (For Example : https://animetosho.org/view/animerg-kiss-x-sis-1-12-720p-bd-complete-jrr.960922)